 Studies have shown that a portfolio of 18 properly-selected common stocks provides more than 90% of the benefits of diversification.
 Also, as the number of individual securities in a portfolio increases, the impact of each position on investment returns declines.

-For these reasons, Black Cypress builds concentrated portfolios with typically no more than 20 individual domestic stocks for its clients.
-Our approach therefore maximizes the benefits of diversification while still allowing our individual investment ideas to each meaningfully impact our returns.
+For these reasons, Black Cypress builds concentrated portfolios of 12 to 20 individual domestic stocks for its clients.
+Our approach therefore benefits from diversification while allowing our individual investment ideas to each meaningfully impact our returns.

 We perform all our own original research in-house, which gives us a formidable edge over the market.
 When investors perform limited research of their own or depend heavily on the work of others, it can lead to a lack of conviction and misplaced responsibility.
 Because our research is our own, we have the insight to trust our process and to maintain conviction in our positioning.